Student Help & Support

 Textbooks and Course Materials

 Students are responsible for accessing required course materials.
-Before courses start, you can see what materials are required by checking the bookstore for the campus providing the course.
+Before courses start, you can see what materials are required by checking the UAA Online Bookstore (all campuses).
+Print orders take time to ship, so order materials early if possible.
 Once the course is available in Blackboard, check the syllabus or course introduction for information on required materials.

 Take advantage of the wide variety of services and resources available at UAA to help promote your academic and personal success and well-being.